skjerns/NT1-HRV/artefact_viewer_instructions.md

-                        the RRs and the artefact annotation -nrows NROWS          Number of rows to display in the viewer -ncols NCOLS          Number of columns to display in the viewer -pos POS              At which position (epoch) to start the viewer
+                        the RRs and the artefact annotation -nrows NROWS          Number of rows to display in the viewer -ncols NCOLS          Number of columns to display in the viewer -page POS              At which position (epoch) to start the viewer
 ```